-The objective of the other self-select options is to accommodate members who decide the Cushon Core default investment strategy is not appropriate for them.
+The objective of the other self-select options is to accommodate members who decide the Cushon Core default investment strategy or Cushon Target Age Funds are not appropriate for them.
 This can allow them to manage their pension investment at an alternative risk level and/or in line with religious or ethical considerations, with alternative levels of member engagement and targeting alternative retirement vesting outcomes while maintaining a simple-to-understand range of investment choices.